 Proximity marketing is any system that utilizes location technologies to directly communicate with customers via their portable devices.
+Proximity marketing can incorporate advertising offers, marketing messages, customer support, and scheduling, or a host of other engagement strategies between a mobile phone user and the location they're within close distance of.

 Uses of proximity marketing include distribution of media at concerts, information, gaming, and social applications, retail check-ins, payment gateways, and local advertising.